 Procedures for Recommendation of Director Nominees by Stockholders.
-The Nominating and Corporate Governance Committee will consider director candidates recommended by our stockholders.
-In evaluating candidates recommended by our stockholders, the Nominating and Corporate Governance Committee applies the same criteria set forth above under "Director Qualifications."
+The Nominating and Corporate Governance Committee will consider director candidates recommended by our stockholders, the Nominating and Corporate Governance Committee applies the same criteria set forth above under "Director Qualifications."
 Any stockholder recommendations of director nominees proposed for consideration by the Nominating and Corporate Governance Committee should include the nominee's name and qualifications for Board membership and should be addressed in writing to the Nominating and Corporate Governance Committee, care of: Amicus Therapeutics Inc., 6 Cedar Brook Drive, Cranbury, New Jersey 08512, Attention: Secretary.
-In addition, our By-laws permit stockholders to nominate directors for consideration at an annual stockholder meeting in accordance with certain procedures described in this Proxy Statement under the heading "Stockholder Proposals and Nominations for Director."
+In addition, our Bylaws permit stockholders to nominate directors for consideration at an annual stockholder meeting in accordance with certain procedures described in this Proxy Statement under the heading "Stockholder Proposals and Nominations for Director."

 Meeting Attendance.
-During the year ended December 31, 2009, there were ten meetings of our Board of Directors, and the various committees of the Board, including the Special Committee discussed above, met a total of thirty-three times.
-No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he or she served during 2009.
+During the year ended December 31, 2010, there were nine meetings of our Board of Directors, and the various committees of the Board met a total of 36 times.
+No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he or she served during 2010.
 The Board has adopted a policy under which each member of the Board is strongly encouraged to attend each Annual Meeting of our Stockholders.
-All of the directors attended our 2009 Annual Meeting of Stockholders.
+All of the directors attended our 2010 Annual Meeting of Stockholders.